Juris Doctor

 Taking courses in any order other than what is listed above may result in a course conflict which may delay graduation.

-Students may take electives upon completion of or concurrent enrollment in 30 units.
+With the exception of LA 989 and LA 991a, students may take electives upon completion of or concurrent enrollment in 30 units.
 Not all elective courses are offered each year.
 Elective courses are rotated and offered depending on student interest and professor availability.

 Code | Title | Hours |